 Bumble free is technically generous — unlimited swipes and messaging.
 But the 24-hour match expiry creates real pressure.
 If you can't check the app every day, you'll lose matches without ever seeing them.
 You get one free 24-hour extension per day, but that only covers one match.

-When to upgrade: If you're serious about Bumble but can't check it daily, Boost ($18.99/mo) pays for itself in saved matches.
+When to upgrade: If you're serious about Bumble but can't check it daily, Boost can pay for itself in saved matches; confirm the current term and price in-app.

 DatingNav Quick Verdict: CMB sends a small number of curated matches ("Bagels") daily instead of making you browse.
 If you find swiping exhausting, the free tier is a low-pressure alternative that works.